theAfricanQuant/trade/README.rst

-The asset holder state at a given timestamp may be loaded from a source (like a database) and then updated with a series of occurrences - raw operation data loaded as *occurrence* objects.
-This outputs a new state for the Holder.
+The asset holder state at a given timestamp may be loaded from a source (like a database) and then updated with a series of occurrences - raw operation data loaded as *Occurrence* objects.
+This outputs a new state for the *Holder*.

+**trade** offers four classes: *Holder*, *Occurrence*, *Subject* and *Context* and defines the basic structure for a context-independent financial app.
+These classes should be extended according to the needs of the app.

 It uses the concept of *holders*, *subjects*, *occurrences* and *contexts*